naufalmahing/flask-mqtt/README.md

 Just explaining, you need to use the same topic to connect.

 Also to simulate realtime data, I use random int and insert to database every 5 second.
 To change the interval go to main.py in flask project and find .add_job there you can change 'seconds' parameter to minutes, hours, etc. Check apscheduler package documentation.

+# Errors
+Alert 80 error when connecting to mongodb means you need to add ip address to mongodb cloud